Stores Impact

 With a commitment to enhancing the sustainability of its existing stores, FENDI has set ambitious targets through the implementation of the LEED Operations & Management (O&M) certification.
 This certification, tailored for existing buildings, focuses on improving environmental impact, energy efficiency, and resource use while monitoring and ensuring optimal indoor environments for both customers and employees.

-By 2024, FENDI obtained the LEED O&M certification for 52 of its stores.
-Moving forward, the next target is to have further 10 stores certified under LEED O&M by the end of 2025.
+By 2025, FENDI obtained the LEED O&M certification for 39 of its stores.
+Moving forward, the next target is to have further 10 stores certified under LEED O&M by the end of 2026.

 3) LIFE IN STORES CERTIFICATION

-Alongside the LEED program, FENDI has embraced the new LVMH LIFE in Stores Certification Scheme Version 4, structured upon 36 quality requirements, surpassing or aligning with national and international standards and certifications, including LEED, BREEAM, and HQE.
+Alongside the LEED program, FENDI has embraced the new LVMH LIFE in Stores Certification Scheme Version 5.2.1, structured upon 55 quality requirements, surpassing or aligning with national and international standards and certifications, including LEED, BREEAM, and HQE.
 Pioneering this initiative, FENDI first pilot implementation took place in MILANO GALLERIA in 2022, achieving the BRONZE level within the new certification protocol.

 Click here to discover more about the LVMH LIFE in Stores program.